Next time you’re in the mood to dine out, why not skip the reservation and dine out – literally – right in your own backyard?

 Where Will Your Kitchen Be Located?

-Second, it should be placed where it won’t obstruct views – for example, if you want an open view from your family room over your back yard, then don’t build the kitchen in front of the window.
+Second, it should be placed where it won’t obstruct views – for example, if you want an open view from your family room over your back yard, don’t build a tall kitchen backsplash in front of the window!

 In short, the location of your kitchen must balance function with convenience, safety and aesthetics.
 That’s just one reason why it’s so important to have a good landscape and kitchen designer who will ask questions, make recommendations and plan accordingly.